This Is Not a Map: Extraction and Supplement in Sol LeWitt and Claudio Perna

 In contrast, the supplements Perna uses to intervene in his maps—chaotic or poetic—seem to unleash unexpected associations, symbolic redundancies, iconic keys that add an overabundant dimension to the image the map summons, through a system of accumulation that is simultaneously graphic and iconographic.

 These two operations could be linked to a difference in painting and sculpture of clearly humanistic origin noted since antiquity.
-It is what Michelangelo declared in a well-known letter to Benedetto Varchi, in which he defines, by his own judgment, the two paths of material production of these arts: Io entendo scultura quella che si fa per forza di levare; quella che si fa per via di porre é simile alla pittura. (“I understand sculpture to be made by the action of taking away [via di levare], while painting is made by the action of adding [via di porre].”)
+It is what Michelangelo declared in a well-known letter to Benedetto Varchi, in which he defines, by his own judgment, the two paths of material production of these arts: “Lo entendo scultura quella che si fa per forza di levare; quella che si fa per via di porre é simile alla pittura.”(I understand sculpture to be made by the action of taking away, while painting is made by the action of adding.”)
 3

 Painting, per the humanist artist’s consideration, functions by adding more material to material whereas sculpture—understood as carving away—is the result of the extraction of material from material.
 One may deduce the distinction he sought, despite his manifest intention of “abandoning such a dispute” between those Renaissance arts (and artists), affirming the spiritual superiority of an art that does not add material to the world, of one that leaves the material lighter, so to speak, and reveals, through extraction, the idea within it.

-Sol LeWitt’s maps correspond to the via di levare (“action of taking away”); Perna’s, to the via di porre (“action of adding”).
+Sol LeWitt’s maps correspond to the via di levare (the action of taking away); Perna’s, to the via di porre (the action of adding).

-What he appears to have overlooked is that by adding papers to a world already full of them, conceptual art could never deliver on its promise as an administrator.
-It never stopped placing more objects among objects, albeit subtle or light ones, and also could never produce an art whose (material) execution was in reality absolutely “perfunctory” (in Sol LeWitt’s words).
+What he appears to have overlooked is that by adding papers to a world already full of them, Conceptual art could never deliver on its promise as an administrator.
+It never stopped placing more objects among objects, albeit subtle or light ones, and also could never produce an art whose (material) execution was in reality absolutely “perfunctory” (in the words of Sol LeWitt).
 5

-3. Vdr. https://it.wikisource.org/wiki...
-[Le lettere de Michelangelo Buonarroti pubblicate coi Ricordi ed i contratti artistici.
-A cura de G. Milanesi, Firenze, 1875]
+3. Letter from Michelangelo Buonarroti to Benedetto Varchi, in Le lettere de Michelangelo Buonarroti pubblicate coi Ricordi ed i contratti artistici.
+A cura de G. Milanesi (Florence, 1875).
+Available online at https://it.wikisource.org/wiki/Lettera_a_messer_Benedetto_Varchi.

-5. Sol LeWitt: “When an artist uses a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair,” in “Paragraphs on Conceptual Art,” in Conceptual Art: A Critical Anthology, Ed.
-Alexander Alberro and Blake Stimson [Boston: MIT Press, 1999] p.
-12.
+5. “When an artist uses a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair.”
+Sol LeWitt, “Paragraphs on Conceptual Art,” in Conceptual Art: A Critical Anthology, eds.
+Alexander Alberro and Blake Stimson (Boston: MIT Press, 1999), 12.

 The Institute for Studies on Latin American Art (ISLAA) supports the study and visibility of Latin American art.